by Michael Botur

 The photograph of T. H. S. Lustt didn’t depict her face, only the back of her head.
 The author was standing on a cliff edge, facing out toward the water, her hair tumbled by the wind.
 Her biography said she received her education in literature at none other than this very university.

-Jean-Paul opened his Takedown List and type in the name THS Lustt.
+Jean-Paul opened his Takedown List and typed THS Lustt.

 Jean-Paul laced his fingers behind his head and hmm-ed.

-We attempted to wait in the lobby of the publisher, but we couldn’t even agree on how to wait.
-Harriet told Todd that because he was certain to make a pass at somebody and embarrass them all he needed to keep his randiness to himself; Todd told Harriet her problem was she had no sexuality whatsoever.
+We attempted to wait in the lobby of the publisher, on a nice old leather couch with pot plants and a glass coffee table, and copies of the New Yorker, but we couldn’t even agree on how to wait.
+Harriet told Todd that because Todd was certain to make a pass at somebody and embarrass them all he needed to keep his randiness to himself; Todd told Harriet her problem was she had no sexuality whatsoever.
 Si, trying to watch the door to the office for his moment to go and pitch the manuscript, told them both to cease their yabbering.

 ‘Who put you in charge anyway?’

 Harriet pressed her shoulders against her friend.
-‘If you think you’re capitalising on our work without our consent, Si, think again.
+‘If you think you’re capitalizing on our work without our consent, Si, think again.
 We’re in this together.’

-Si tucked his glasses into his breast pocket ad clutched his weary face.
-He had used to be an intern here and used to tell us his plans for his book tour and podcast and where he’d position his Pushcart Prize.
-He’d tried many times to facilitate the publication of amazing manuscripts from fiction writing students which came upon his desk, but there were only two things the directors of the publishing house wanted: cook books and “puzzle porn.”
-Yes, books about ordinary people having to fuck their way through conspiracies and mysteries in the Vatican and the Smithsonian would sell.
-Everything else was to be ignored – haikus, poetry, essays and flash fiction had to die.
-Si looked over his team, the anxious stickfigure and the immature man-whore.
-All of us had our brief time on earth with pointless creative writing study for zero money.
-We had to get a publisher so we could go commercial to really stun Jean-Paul Fernandes.
+Si tucked his glasses into his breast pocket, moved to the end of the endless couch, clutched his weary face.
+He had interned here and used to tell us his plans for his book tour and podcast and his Pushcart Prize.
+He’d tried many times to facilitate the publication of amazing manuscripts from fiction writing students which came upon his desk, but there were only two things the directors of the publishing house wanted: cook books and “puzzle porn” – meaning books about ordinary people having to fuck their way through conspiracies and mysteries in the Vatican and the Smithsonian, which would apparently sell stacks.
+If we secured the publisher’s backing and went commercial, we hoped to outsell all other authors and completely stun Jean-Paul Fernandes.
+Paralyse the prick with envy.

 The door opened and head of publishing Linda Rokonadravu stepped out.
 Her haircut was short, black and cubic, her earrings hard and joyless.
 Her suit hugged her body.
 Her hand opened to clutch Si’s.